faucetsdn/daq/README.md

 ## Network Taps

+The startup (including DHCP negotiation and baseline ping tests) network capture can be found in the node-specific directory, and can be parsed using tcpdump with something like:

+`tcpdump -en -r inst/run-port-01/nodes/gw01/tmp/startup.pcap ip`

+The [example pcap output file](docs/startup_pcap.md) shows what this should look like for a normal run.
+(Replace `01` with the appropraite port set number.)

 If there are device-level network problems then it is possible to use `tcpdump` or similar to example the network traffic.
-When using the `cmd/run` command, the system runts the testing framework in a Docker container named `daq-runner` and it moves the test network interface(s) into that container.
+When using the `cmd/run` command, the system runs the testing framework in a Docker container named `daq-runner` and it moves the test network interface(s) into that container.
 Any tap command must be also run in the container, so it looks something like (replacing `faux` with the real adapter name):